Donald Trump and the Dying Art of the Courtroom Sketch - ExBulletin

 The image, which appears in its April 17, 2023 issue, gives viewers a glimpse into a historic court proceeding that could not be captured by cameras: Donald Trump’s impeachment hearing two weeks later. early.

-Because Trump is the first former U.S. president to be criminally charged, the case is generating immense public interest.
+Because Trump is the first former US president to be criminally charged, there is immense public interest in the case.
 However, when Trump pleaded not guilty to 34 counts of falsifying business documents, his reactions and expressions could only be visually recorded by three licensed courtroom artists.

 In a way, it was a throwback to a time when only artists could provide the public with visual recordings of court proceedings.
-Yet, with more and more jurisdictions allowing cameras in courtrooms, courtroom artists now find themselves working in a dying field.
+Yet, with more and more jurisdictions allowing cameras in courtrooms, courtroom artists now find themselves working in a rapidly changing field.

 Having studied both courtroom sketches and tabloid crime photography, I sometimes wonder what could be lost if courtroom art were to disappear.